You have questions, we have answers.

 Shotcrete, also known as gunite, or sprayed concrete.
 Shotcrete has its own design and can be utilized in modern homes, offices, museums, and walls on our freeways.
 Shotcrete is designed with an engineer to determine what type of resistance is needed when rebar is being installed.
 It’s also used in backyard pools and more!

 Multi-story buildings that have weak and/or open-front wall lines are considered “soft-story” (i.e. buildings with tuck-under-parking), and these buildings are often damaged or destroyed during earthquakes.
 The goal of the mandatory retrofit program, under Ordinance 183893 and Ordinance 184081, is to reduce structural deficiencies by the most economical and feasible method possible.
 Without proper strengthening, these vulnerable buildings may be subjected to structural failure during and/or after an earthquake.

 Buildings that are most vulnerable have been identified with the following criteria:

 - Consists of two or more stories of wood frame construction

 - Built under building code standards enacted before January 1, 1978

 - Contains Ground Floor Parking or other similar open floor space

-The program does not apply to residential buildings with 3 or less units.
+The program does not apply to residential buildings with three or fewer units.